DomGambarini/bohemian-mama-pp3/README.md

 - I want to learn more about the blog owner and her approach to cooking with seasonal produce.

 ### As a Regular User
--I want to create a user profile to save my favourite recipes and personalize my experience.
+- I want to create a user profile to save my favourite recipes and personalize my experience.

 ### As a Novice Cook
 - I want clear, step-by-step instructions with images to help me follow the recipes easily.